AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-up-program.md

 ---
 title: Setup your Program
 seo-title: Setup your Program
-description: null
+description: After on-boarding, the business owner will need to do some initial setup of the program.
-seo-description: After on-boarding, the business owner will need to do some initial setup of the program.
+seo-description: After on-boarding, the business owner will need to do some initial setup of Adobe AEM Cloud Manager.
 This involves setting the program description and defining the KPIs which will be used for performance testing.
-Follow this page to learn more.
 uuid: 9ecf8743-1f5a-4744-86af-e2256567642f
 contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/CLOUDMANAGER